solegalli/trainindatablog/_posts/2023-03-15-time-series-forecasting-in-machine-learning.md

 Some other challenges include:

-- Data leakage: Traditional machine learning models can be prone to data leakage, where information from the future is inadvertently used in the training process.
+- **Data leakage**: Traditional machine learning models can be prone to data leakage, where information from the future is inadvertently used in the training process.
 This can lead to overfitting and inaccurate predictions.

-- Trend & seasonality: Time series data often exhibit trend and seasonality, making it difficult for traditional machine learning models to capture and incorporate into the forecasting model.
+- **Trend & seasonality**: Time series data often exhibit trend and seasonality, making it difficult for traditional machine learning models to capture and incorporate into the forecasting model.

-- Multistep forecasting: Traditional machine learning models are generally designed for single-step forecasting, where the model predicts the value of the next time step based on the current time step.
+- **Multistep forecasting**: Traditional machine learning models are generally designed for single-step forecasting, where the model predicts the value of the next time step based on the current time step.
 However, we may need to make multi-step forecasts in many real-world applications, where the model predicts several future time steps.
 This can be challenging for traditional machine-learning models to handle.

 Suitable feature engineering techniques and frameworks for multistep forecasting can help us overcome these challenges.
 We can incorporate time-related features into the model by using